envirocoder/cbcdoc/updating.rst

 Update Process
 ==============

-Make sure you have stored your WiFi Access point and password in your Codebug Connect.
+Make sure you have stored your WiFi access point and password in your Codebug Connect.
 Before attempting to upgrade you should double check CodeBug can successfully connect to your WiFi.

 .. caution:: Always backup your files before updating CodeBug Connect.